It's important to understand that an early withdrawal will make a significant impact on your long-term KiwiSaver savings.

 Step 2: Get all your supporting documents together.
 Leaving things out will slow down your application, as we'll have to come back to you for more information, or your application may be declined.

 Step 3: Take your completed application to a Justice of the Peace, Solicitor, Notary Public, or other authorised person.
 You'll need to sign the Statutory Declaration in their presence, and they will witness it.
-We understand this may be difficult in the current circumstances, see our FAQs for how to complete your Statutory Declaration while there are COVID restrictions.

 Step 4: Send your application to us (the address is on the back of the form) or drop into any ASB Branch, and make sure you include all the supporting documentation.

 Step 5: We'll assess your application and contact you if we require anything further.